-These effects are considered significant for the purposes of the EIA Regulations.
+These effects are typically considered significant for the purposes of the EIA Regulations, but some variances apply based on individual assessors' judgement as set out in individual topic chapters.

 1.8.8.
-The duration of effects is generally defined as in Table 1.6.
+The duration of effects is generally defined as in Table 1.6 below.